filterpaper/filterpaper.github.io/qmk/savingbytes.md

 It is said that programmers should write code for other programmers to understand and leave compilers to write for code for machines.

 However easy to understand codes may not be the most efficient with execution and space.
-The latter is a premium for 28672 bytes controllers like the Elite-C MCU, especially when you try to squeeze in RGB features and OLED animation.
+Storage is a premium for 28672 bytes controllers like the Elite-C MCU, especially when you try to squeeze in RGB features and OLED animation.

-If you are over the firmware limit and looking to shave a few bytes off the QMK compiled output, there are a couple of C code tricks that can employed if `LTO_ENABLE = yes` didn't help.
+If you slightly over the firmware limit and looking to shave a few bytes off the QMK compiled output, there are a couple of C code tricks that can employed if `LTO_ENABLE = yes` didn't help.
+These suggestions can make your code slightly harder to read.

 ## OLED functions are expensive
 This is an easy to write OLED display function: